jennings/requestbin/README.md

 # RequestBin

-Accepts HTTP requests and displays what was received to you.
+Accepts HTTP requests and displays what was received.
+Useful for testing webhooks or other requests made by an application.

 Originally Created by [Jeff Lindsay](http://progrium.com)